 A survey course focusing on applied chemistry.
 Fundamental chemistry and science concepts are developed and then used to study applications of this science to technology in society.
 Emphasis is placed on selected topics that are current.
 Course is not applicable to a major or minor in chemistry and does not meet the prerequisite requirement of any other chemistry course.
 Lect.
 3, Lab 2.
-Offered Fall.
+Offered Occasionally.

 +CHM 103 Cr.5

 General Chemistry I